-Parents proudly celebrate when their baby rolls over, crawls, toddles, talks and walks, but there aren’t many social media posts boasting of a baby’s pincer grasp development.
-That’s odd considering that the pincer grasp is probably one of the more useful developmental milestones a kid can acquire.
+Parents proudly celebrate when their baby rolls over, crawls, toddles, talks, and walks, but there aren’t many social media posts boasting of a baby’s pincer grasp development.
+That’s odd considering that the pincer grasp (which kids typically develop between 9 and 10 months old) is probably one of the more useful developmental milestones a kid can acquire.
 With it, they can pick up finger foods, color with more finesse and detail, and eventually tie their shoes.
 Walking is fun, sure, but so is the ability to add a pinch of paprika to your paprikash.

 Unlike gross motor skills that focus on the movement of the limbs, the pincer grasp is a fine motor skill requiring the movement of just two fingers.
 But even though the movements aren’t big, grasping an object between the thumb and pointer finger requires a lot of coordination between muscles and the nervous system.

-“Babies use the pincer grasp to pick up food, or things that aren’t food that they treat like food,” explains Dr. Celeste Kidd a child development researcher and head of UC Berkeley’s Kidd Lab.
-“It’s also important for other kinds of fine motor tasks like buttoning your own shirt or doing a zipper on your own coat.”
+“Babies use the pincer grasp to pick up food, or things that aren’t food that they treat like food,” explains Celeste Kidd, Ph.D., a child development researcher at the University of California Berkeley.
+“It’s also important for other kinds of fine motor tasks, like buttoning your own shirt or doing a zipper on your own coat.”

-Considering all the sophisticated systems that need to be in place will give parents an idea of when the pincer grasp will develop.
-By two months, typical babies will have enough hand-eye coordination and limb control to bring an object to their mouth.
-But the ability to reach and grasp will generally require that a baby can sit up without falling over, a skill that develops around six months.
+Considering all the sophisticated systems that need to be in place, the pincer grasp is not an early developmental milestone.
+By 2 months, typical babies will have enough hand-eye coordination and limb control to bring an object to their mouth.
+But the ability to reach and grasp will generally require that a baby can sit up without falling over, a skill that develops around 6 months.
 Once a kid is stable enough to reach out, they’ll slowly hone the pincer ability, first manipulating large objects with a full hand grasp and slowly working toward manipulating smaller objects.
-For most babies, the pincer grasp will be pretty well developed around 10-month of age.
+For most babies, the pincer grasp will be pretty well developed around 10 months of age.

-“If a parent is concerned about their child’s apparent failure to develop a skill, they should know that there’s variation in terms of when kids develop,” explains Kidd.
+“If a parent is concerned about their child’s apparent failure to develop a skill, they should know that there’s variation in terms of when kids develop,” Kidd says.
 “But you’re never going to do harm to a kid by checking in with a pediatrician.”

-Most babies will work out the pincer grasp on their own if they are exposed to objects that are small and interesting enough to want to pick up.
-A table littered with cereal o’s is a fine incentive, but so too are strings and sticks and pebbles.
+Most babies will work out the pincer grasp on their own if they’re exposed to objects that are small and interesting enough to want to pick up.
+A table littered with Cheerios is a fine incentive, but so too are strings and sticks and pebbles.